Hockey Calgary's Leadership Day - Coach Edition - Oct 2nd

 Coach Reimbursement program

-If courses are taken electively by a volunteer member and these are not considered required via the Hockey Alberta grid, SMHA will not reimburse for such coach development (for example - U11 through U18, SMHA will only reimburse the Head Coach for Coach 2 and Checking Skills and not an Assistant Coach as it is only the Head Coach that is required to have such certifications).
+For example, for age groups U11 through U18, SMHA will only reimburse the Head Coach for Coach 2 and Checking Skills courses if they are required to obtain these courses for the current season, and not an Assistant Coach, as it is only the Head Coach who is required to have such certifications.

 We highly encourage all Assistant Coaches to obtain training that mirrors that of the Head Coach, however, SMHA will not reimburse for such elective coach development.